deeplearning4j/deeplearning4j/quickstart.md

 You should get an F1 score about about 0.60, which is good for a small dataset like Iris.

-Once you do that, try the other examples and see what they look like.
+Once you do that, try the other examples.

 ## Dependencies and Backends